TwoTau/ROBOTC-Examples/README.md

 You can use [this converter](http://twotau.github.io/midi/) to convert your own notes into the correct format so that your robot can play it.

+**For more information, just visit [this website](https://newt.phys.unsw.edu.au/jw/notes.html)**

 ## timers.c
-Shows how to use timers.
+Shows the basics on how to use timers.